MIT-Emerging-Talent/ET6-CDSP-group-22-repo/5_communication_strategy/README.md

 # Communication Strategy

-## Target Audience: Graduate Student at MIT CTL
+## Primary Target Audience: Graduate Student at MIT CTL

 **Profile:** A PhD student at MIT Center for Transportation & Logistics with strong background in analytics and data science.
 Specializes in supply chain